Skip to content

 Agent DIDs: Every agent is assigned a did:fuseraft:<name> identifier at construction.
 DIDs are used as actor identifiers in the audit log and are resolved by AgentFactory.GetDid(name) for governance lookups.

-ChangeTracker wraps every agent with a CapturingMiddleware that intercepts tool call results and records structured entries to a JSONL change log.
+ChangeTracker wraps every agent with a CapturingMiddleware that intercepts tool call results and records structured entries to a JSON change log.

-ChangeLog schema (one entry per turn): - ActiveSessionId — current session ID - Entries[]{ Agent, TurnIndex, Timestamp, SessionId, FilesWritten[], FilesDeleted[], CommandsRun[], GitCommits[] }
+ChangeLog schema (changes.json, one entry per turn): - ActiveSessionId — current session ID - Entries[]{ Agent, TurnIndex, Timestamp, SessionId, FilesWritten[], FilesDeleted[], CommandsRun[], GitCommits[] }

-Downstream use: The Changes plugin exposes read_changes so agents (typically Tester or Reviewer) can read what previous agents actually did rather than inferring it from chat history.
+Downstream use: The Changes plugin exposes changes_read and changes_read_latest so agents (typically Tester or Reviewer) can read what previous agents actually did rather than inferring it from chat history.
 RequireShellPass and RequireWriteFile validators also read this log to verify deterministic pre-conditions before routes fire.

-EventEmitter appends structured JSONL events to a configured file path.
+EventEmitter is the primary mechanism for extending orchestration behavior without modifying core logic.
+It appends structured JSONL events to a configured file path; external systems can tail this file and react to events in real time.
 All writes are serialized through a SemaphoreSlim.
 Errors are swallowed — event emission is best-effort and never disrupts the session.

 Event schema: { ts, session, agent, turn, event_type, payload }